girldevelopit/tips-for-new-coders/tip-from-ivyldewitt.md

 ## Setting Up Aliases in Bash or ZSH

+### What is ZSH?

+The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
+Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
+It was originally developed by Paul Falstad while he was a student at Princeton University.

+Zsh is a powerful and customizable shell that can be used for a variety of tasks.
+It offers a number of features that make it well-suited for both interactive use and scripting, including:

+* History expansion: Zsh can automatically complete commands based on your previous history.
+* Command line editing: Zsh provides a powerful command line editor that allows you to easily edit and execute commands.
+* Tab completion: Zsh can automatically complete words as you type them.
+* Function definition: Zsh allows you to define functions that can be used to perform repetitive tasks.
+* Aliases: Zsh allows you to create aliases for frequently used commands.
+* Programmable completion: Zsh allows you to customize the way that it completes commands.
+* Programmable history expansion: Zsh allows you to customize the way that it expands commands from your history.
+* Programmable prompt: Zsh allows you to customize the way that it displays the prompt.
+* Plugins: Zsh supports a large number of plugins that can add additional features to the shell.

+Zsh is a popular shell among both system administrators and power users.
+It is the default shell on macOS and is available for most other Unix-like operating systems.

+Here are some of the reasons why you might want to use Zsh:

+* It is a powerful and customizable shell that can be used for a variety of tasks.
+* It offers a number of features that make it well-suited for both interactive use and scripting.
+* It is the default shell on macOS.
+* It is available for most other Unix-like operating systems.
+* If you are looking for a powerful and customizable shell, Zsh is a good option to consider.

 > Note: This is applicable to Unix/Linux users.

 To simply your workflow, you can setup alises for standard command line syntax, i.e. "git commit -m" can be simplified to a singular world.
 There are a few systems that do this already for you, such as Oh My Zsh with additional extensions, but here's a quick guide to setting up an alias.